Trump's DOJ focuses in on voter fraud, with a murky assist from DOGE

 In a statement, White House spokesperson Liz Huston said: "Non-citizen voting is a very real problem, and anyone who says otherwise is delusional and lying."
 The White House also sent a list of noncitizen voting cases stretching back to 2011 that amount to roughly 30 people charged.

 In other isolated cases this year, noncitizens have been charged with illegal voting in addition to other forms of identity fraud.
-A handful of such cases were also federally prosecuted during the Biden administration.
+A handful of such federal prosecutions were also publicized during the Biden administration.
 But generally, Cover noted that it doesn't make sense for an immigrant without legal status to risk prison, deportation and family separation to cast one ballot — especially because the inherent paper trail of voting makes it very easy to get caught.

 "It's a very strange crime because you actually go to the government to commit the crime and you write your name down on a piece of paper when you commit the crime," Cover said.
 "That always struck me as unlikely."